 I love meeting readers and hearing their stories.

-Are you currently planning your next novel?
+Are you currently writing your next novel?

 I’m writing a cookbook!
 My dad sent me an Instant Pot last year and I fell in love with it.
 I was surprised to learn that French home cooks have been using pressure cookers for decades.
 My cookbook, Instantly French, offers quick and easy French recipes designed for the multifunctional pressure cooker, from boeuf bourguignon to molten chocolate cake.
 It’ll be out in September.

-Ann Mah is a journalist and novelist who is based in both Washington, DC and Paris, France.
-In addition to writing her latest novel, The Lost Vintage, she’s been a regular contributor to such publications as the New York Times Travel, Conde Nast Traveler, Vogue.com, Food52, The Kitchn and BonAppetit.com just to name a few.
+Ann Mah is a journalist and novelist who is based in both Washington, DC, and Paris, France.
+In addition to writing her latest novel, The Lost Vintage, she’s been a regular contributor to such publications as the New York Times Travel, Conde Nast Traveler, Vogue.com, Food52, The Kitchn, and BonAppetit.com just to name a few.